cbrepo/celery/docs/configuration.rst

 .. code-block:: python

-    ## Broker settings.
-    BROKER_URL = "amqp://guest:guest@localhost:5672//"

     # List of modules to import when celery starts.
     CELERY_IMPORTS = ("myapp.tasks", )

-    ## Using the database to store task state and results.
+    ## Result store settings.
     CELERY_RESULT_BACKEND = "database"
     CELERY_RESULT_DBURI = "sqlite:///mydatabase.db"

+    ## Broker settings.
+    BROKER_URL = "amqp://guest:guest@localhost:5672//"

+    ## Worker settings
+    ## If you're doing mostly I/O you can have more processes,
+    ## but if mostly spending CPU, try to keep it close to the
+    ## number of CPUs on your machine.
+If not set, the number of CPUs/cores
+    ## available will be used.
+    CELERYD_CONCURRENCY = 10

     CELERY_ANNOTATIONS = {"tasks.add": {"rate_limit": "10/s"}}